Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Go on the Brother’s Point Hike, Skye, Scotland

-In addition to searching for ancient evidence of dinosaurs, visitors can also embark on a beautiful coastline hike at Brother’s Point.
-The lesser-known trek is one of the best hikes on Isle of Skye.
+In addition to searching for ancient evidence of dinosaurs, you can also embark on a beautiful coastline hike at Brother’s Point.
+This lesser-known trek is one of the best hikes on Isle of Skye.

 #7 Explore the Historic Dunvegan Castle

-Visitors can explore the castle rooms and marvel at the artifacts while learning about the lives of the inhabitants.
-Castle tickets include entry into the meticulously manicured gardens.
+You can explore the rooms and marvel at the artifacts while learning about the lives of the inhabitants.
+Admission covers entry into the meticulously manicured gardens, too.

 Additionally, tickets can be upgraded to include a boat trip.
 Departing from the castle pier, passengers can catch a glimpse of the Loch Dunvegan Seal Colony.

 Dunvegan Castle can be reached by car (free parking) or bus.
-Some Isle of Skye tours include a stop at the castle, but typically don’t include the cost of the entry ticket.
+Some Isle of Skye tours include a stop at the castle, but typically don’t include the cost of entry.

 #8 Walk along the Magical Fairy Pools